strueman/genai_assistant/prompts/update_profile.md

 - Adding new information
 - Updating existing information
 - Removing outdated information
+- Updating the "user_profile_summary" with an comprehensive and finely detailedsummary of the current user profile, including all the key information from the profile and any new information.
+The MUST be done, it should be in a story like structure.

 Use new intel to create a more accurate and comprehensive profile of the user.
-Ensure you update the "user_summary", "personality_report", and "detailed_report" sections.
+Ensure you update the "user_profile_summary", "personality_report", and "detailed_report" sections.

 ## Handling Conflicting Information
 - When encountering conflicting information, prioritize the most recent data.